OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 If you're using the Arquillian framework with your Liberty projects, be aware that Gradle 9 is not fully supported with the Arquillian framework.
 You have two options:

-1. Continue using Gradle 8.5 for projects that depend on Arquillian
+1. Continue using Gradle 8.5 for projects that depend on Arquillian.
-2. If you must use Gradle 9 for your main project but need Arquillian compatibility, consider maintaining a separate standalone test project with Gradle 8.5 that imports your main project's artifacts for testing
+2. If you must use Gradle 9 for your main project but need Arquillian compatibility, consider maintaining a separate standalone test project with Gradle 8.5 that imports your main project's artifacts for testing.

 **Reference Documentation:**
 - [Arquillian Documentation](https://arquillian.org/guides/)